The Soul Dam

 "Did you eat plants."

-The human's face brightened with defensive relief.
-"I didn't eat animals," they said.
-"I was vegetarian.
-Mostly."
+The human brightened with defensive relief.
+"I didn't eat animals," he said.
+"I was vegetarian and even vegan for several years."

 "How thoughtful," he said.
 "So you only ate the majority."

-ZiggyBoot's tone stayed perfectly bureaucratic.
-"In your corner of the cosmos," he said, "plants were scenery.
+"In your corner of the cosmos," Zigaboot said, "plants were scenery.
 In most corners, animals are the strange, loud parasites that run around biting the furniture and congratulating themselves for it."

 The human's voice broke.
 "I didn't know."

-ZiggyBoot tapped the slate.
-The human's density signature appeared—thin, light, buoyant.
+Zigaboot tapped the slate once.
+The human's density signature appeared—thin, light, irritatingly buoyant.

-"Of course you didn't," ZiggyBoot said.
+"Of course you didn't," Zigaboot said.
 "Question Four: do you believe ignorance alters outcomes."

 NO